Mohn LAND Grants

 Felix Quintana (b.
 1991, Lynwood, CA) is a first generation Salvadoran-American visual artist and educator.
 He received an MFA in Photography from San Jose State University and a BA in Studio Art from Cal Poly Humboldt.
 Quintana’s work spans photography, digital media, and collage.
 Solo exhibitions include Residency Art Gallery, Cypress College, and SOMArts Cultural Center.
 Select group exhibitions include LAXART, Vincent Price Art Museum, Center for Photography Woodstock, San Jose ICA, SFSU Art Gallery, and Arion Press, among others.
 His work has been featured in The Guardian, NPR, Los Angeles Times, KCET, Hyperallergic, and Art News, among others.
 His work can be found in the permanent collections of Oakland Museum of California, Altamed Art Collection, and Cal Poly Humboldt.
 Quintana lives, works, and teaches in Los Angeles.
 LAND will commission Quintana to create a series of street-level interventions, reinterpreting the artist’s unique visual vocabulary as physical collages of everyday vernacular of Southeast LA, and a series of community workshops.

 Jackie Amézquita (b.
 1985, Quetzaltenango, Guatemala) migrated to the U.S. in 2003.
 Her work explores narratives of migration and how people navigate power structures and unites performances, site specific activations, installations and organic materials such as masa, soil, salt, hydrated lime, and produce to explore a visual language that investigates modes of adaptation, and integration in the aftermath of migration.
-LAND will present the artist’s “Gemidos de La Tierra (Moans of the Earth),” a body of work that integrates two Lists of Deaths in ICE Detention Centers between 2003-2017 and 2018-October 2021.
+LAND will present the artist’s “Gemidos de La Tierra (Wailings of the Land/Soil),” a body of work that integrates two Lists of Deaths in ICE Detention Centers between 2003-2017 and 2018-October 2023.
 LAND, in partnership with Los Angeles Contemporary Exhibitions (LACE), will install the works on trucks and caravan them across Los Angeles to sites currently being used as detention centers, “giving voice to those no longer with us, in a way embodying them and providing them the journey they were not able to complete.”

 Star Feliz (b.
 1992, New York, NY, Lenapehoking) is an interdisciplinary artist and medicine person with roots in Ayiti, or the Dominican Republic.
 Their work spans sculptural installation, time based media, and book forms that explore “earth-based pathways for disarming apparatuses of violence and their cycles of trauma.”
 LAND will support the artist to undertake their first large-scale public work, “In the Belly of the Serpent.”
 An adobe built serpent, recalling earth mounds made by ancient civilizations, will embody the cycle of rebirth and offer healing gateways for new stories.
 A companion website will invite the public to imagine rituals for earth healing from wherever they are in the world.